 Students in grades 6 to 12 conduct research using primary and secondary sources on topics related to an annual theme and present their findings in a historical paper, exhibit, documentary, performance, or website.
-This year's theme is "Taking a Stand in History."
-We need about 200 judges, so please join us and feel free to pass this invitation on to others!
+This year's theme is "Triumph and Tragedy in History."
+We need about 300 judges, so please join us, and feel free to pass this invitation on to others!

 Use our online form to Register as a Judge

-If you have questions or need additional information, contact the Florida History Day Coordinator at (850) 245-6326.
+If you have questions or need additional information, contact the Florida History Day Co-Coordinator at (850) 245-6330.